 Getting to know about Aspartame Dangers and Side Effcets is very important.

-When people decide to lose weight, one of the first changes many make to their diet is to add artificial sweeteners in place of sugar.
+When people decide to lose weight, one of the first changes many make to their diet is to try and cut down on sugar.
+The most advertised option is to add artificial sweeteners in place of sugar.

 Read about Stevia Extract, a natural sugar substitute.

 We have been told by the government that artificial sweeteners are safe, but are there hidden dangers to this additive?
 Let’s take a closer look at artificial sweeteners, specifically Aspartame Dangers.

 Aspartame is made up of three components.
 Fifty percent is phenylalanine, forty percent is aspartic acid, and ten percent is methanol, or wood alcohol.
 Phenylalanine and aspartic acid are both amino acids.
 Amino acids are naturally found in the food we eat, specifically in the proteins.

 They are the building blocks for our bodies, and help us build tissue and muscles.
 But, in nature, amino acids are not ingested singularly.
 Many types of amino acids are joined together to form protein chains, and that is what we ingest when we sit down to eat.
 In aspartame, Phenylalanine and aspartic acid are the only amino acids being introduced to the body.
 There is no protein chain, just singular amino acids.
 So where are the Aspartame Dangers?

 It has been found that aspartic acid (when not bound into a protein chain) enters the central nervous system in high concentration and causes the neurons to begin firing rapidly.
 Many times, it excites the neurons so completely, that the cell dies.